Dr Lesley Welch Chartered Counselling Psychologist, DCounsPsych, Bsc (Hons)

 Or you can email me using my contact form at the top of my profile.
 (Please note that my response might initially go into your spam or junk inbox)

 We can discuss your needs initially by phone or email, then schedule an appointment so that I can get to know a bit more about you and the issues you would like to work through.
 This will also give you a chance to discuss with me how you would like to work in therapy, ask any questions you might have, and see how I can help you.

 |Face to face counselling:||Yes|

 Please contact me to discuss your requirements.
-I have weekday daytime and evening appointments available, from 9am until 7pm.
+I offer weekday daytime and evening appointments, from 9am until 7pm.

 Types of client